arnavs/FractalU/README.md

 ### Requirements

+You should have some basic familiarity with coding.
+Experience with math/stats and git/commandline is a plus, but not a requirement. **No prior economics experience is required**.

+You should be willing to learn and work hard.
+The course is fast-paced, and you'll get out what you put in.

 ### Class Format

-Each class will be 1.5 hours of new material, followed by at least 0.5 hours of coworking and ``office hours.''
+Each class will be 1.5 hours of new material, followed by at least 0.5 hours of coworking and "office hours."
 (There's no hard stop after 0.5 hours.)

 Office hours are a good time to get help from me (and other students) on your individual projects.

 There will be homework, but no grades.

-Once everyone is registered, I'll make a GitHub repo for the class.
+Once everyone is registered, I'll add you all to this repo and make it private.
 The GitHub will be our main digital space/sandbox.

-After the class is over, anyone who wants to can remove their material or interim products, and I'll turn it public.
+After the class is over, anyone who wants to can remove their material or interim products, and I'll make it public again.

 ### Syllabus